websecurify/node-roost/README.md

 # Introduction

 Roost is a provisioning system similar to [puppet](https://puppetlabs.com/) and [chef](http://www.opscode.com/chef/) but heavily inspired by the clean and unobtrusive design of the nodejs module eco-system.
+It is also a bit like [grunt](http://gruntjs.com/) but without the added complexity.

+Originally Roost was written in JavaScript but for better readability and reduced complexity, it is now written in CoffeeScript.

 # The Basics

-Roost is configured through a simple configuration file, typically called roost.json, however other names can be used too.
-The file is used to describes how a system is provisioned, i.e what packages, services and other characteristics a system needs to adhere to.
+Roost is configured through a simple manifest file, typically called roost.json, however other names can be used too.
+The file is used to describes how a system is provisioned, i.e what commands, packages, services and other characteristics a system needs to adhere to.

 When running roost without any command-line parameters it will try to look for the manifest file inside the current working directory.
 With the `-f|--file` option you can specify any arbitrary file or directory to be used by roost.
 For example: